A lovely fragrant and nutty cake. A perfect end to a Middle-Eastern themed meal or delicious served with a cup of tea.

 - Preheat the oven to 180C, butter the sides of a 23cm cake tin and line the base with a disc of greaseproof paper.

-- Put the pistachios in a food processor until coarsely ground.
+- Put the pistachios in a food processor until coarsely ground 9or you could do this in a pestle and mortar).
 Tip into a large bowl along with the flour and baking powder.
 Stir to combine the ingredients.

 - In another bowl, cream the butter until soft.
 Add the sugar and beat until the mixture is light and fluffy then gradually add the eggs, beating all the time until combined.

-- Beat in the milk, lemon zest and cardamom, then tip in the ground pistachios, baking powder and flour.
-Fold the dry ingredients gently into the wet ingredients before tipping the mixture into the prepared tin.
-Smooth the surface with a spatula.
+- Beat in the milk, lemon zest and cardamom, then tip in the pistachios, baking powder and flour.
+Gently fold the dry ingredients gently into the wet ingredients before tipping the mixture into the prepared tin.

 - Bake for 40-50 minutes, until a skewer inserted into the centre of the cake comes out clean.

-- Whilst the cake is baking, put the lemon juice and honey into a small pan over a low heat.
+- Towards the end of the baking, put the lemon juice and honey into a small pan over a low heat.
 Stir to melt the honey into the juice, then bring to the boil.
 Remove from the heat once it comes to the boil.

 - When the cake is cooked, take it out of the oven and let it sit in the tin for 5 minutes.
 Loosen around the edges then transfer the cake from the tin to your serving plate.